00Fjongl/js-extra/Minification/mini.md

 `.indexOf`, when paired with bracket notation, is likely the most optimal searching method (between `.includes`, `.startsWith`, `.endsWith`, `.search`, etc.). `.includes` is only the fastest when used with arrays.

 Unnecessary parentheses create unneeded return values, which could eventually affect speeds under an incredibly high-stress environment.
-Turning arrays into strings, or from one type to another, results in some lag.
-This is apparent through tagged templates in place of strings, for arguments.
+Turning arrays into strings, or from one type to another, also results in some lag.
+The lag from tagged templates in place of function calls is a different story; its behavior is not the same as turning an array into a string.

 Properties accessed through bracket notation leave minimal differences in performance, even if the string is replaced by a variable.
 However, large variable assignments will consume memory.